acss-io/atomizer/docs/guides/dark-mode.md

 title: Dark Mode
 ---

 Dark mode has become a standard feature across many websites.
-OS level support and the [`prefers-color-scheme`] CSS media feature has made it even easier to enable dark mode.
+OS level support and the [`prefers-color-scheme`] CSS media feature have made it even easier to enable dark mode.

-Atomizer does not provide out of the box support for dark mode because it is not required.
+Atomizer does not provide out-of-the-box support for dark mode because it is not required.
 You can combine the `prefers-color-scheme` CSS preference and the existing [`context`] class support to add dark mode to your website.

 Continue reading to learn how to use each concept.